samanthaixer/battle_tues/README.md

 ## Features still to implement

-- Change the global variable $game to something better - the last step of the basic challenge
+- Change the global variable $game to something better - the last step of the basic challenge - investigate the singleton pattern
 - Stopping the game when one of the players reaches 0.
 At the moment it just displays a message and allows the players to continue attacking each other
 - Any further advanced steps to make the game more competitive